As digital marketers, it can feel like we’re chasing metrics that continuously move.

 Do you see defined movement behavior?

-Next, create an advanced segment to view those visits that resulted in a conversion or transaction.
+Next, as we have initially reviewed the Users Flow from an All Users view, create an advanced segment to view those visits that resulted in a conversion or transaction.

 Again, do you see defined movement behavior or similar to the common user?